Rindbee/godot-docs/classes/class_engine.rst

 | *Getter*  | get_physics_jitter_fix()      |
 +-----------+-------------------------------+

-Controls how much physic ticks are synchronized  with real time.
+Controls how much physics ticks are synchronized with real time.
 For 0 or less, the ticks are synchronized.
 Such values are recommended for network games, where clock synchronization matters.
 Higher values cause higher deviation of in-game clock and real clock, but allows to smooth out framerate jitters.
 The default value of 0.5 should be fine for most; values above 2 could cause the game to react to dropped frames with a noticeable delay and are not recommended.

 ----

 .. _class_Engine_property_target_fps:

-- :ref:`int<class_int>` **target_fps**
+- :ref:`int <class_int>` **target_fps**

 +-----------+-----------------------+
 | *Default* | ``0``                 |